 At the confluence of privilege and pastries I consider training priorities.
 How do we prepare for inevitable conflict?
 Should we focus on healing our injuries?
 How do we take care of our family and ourselves?
-To be ready for an heroic sprint should I always wear a sports bra?
+To be prepared for an heroic sprint should I always wear a sports bra?
 How do I refocus on writing a book about movement with all these compelling stories unfolding?

 Beyond cycles of attack and recovery, modern life requires more than rehab and readiness.
 Our unconscious patterns may threaten us more than an assault.
 A practice provides a chance to perceive ourselves: hunching over a laptop, torquing a wrist on the espresso machine, or letting the blood pressure soar during stressful situations.